1 minute to read

 Many websites are not yet accessible

 25% of online stores in Germany are not accessible.
-This was the conclusion of an investigation by Aktion Mensch in cooperation with Google last year.
+This was the conclusion of an investigation by Aktion Mensch in cooperation with Google the year before last.
 They tested Germany’s top five hundred websites against eight criteria from the international Web Content Accessibility Guidelines (WCAG).

 The results of a global investigation in 2020 were even more drastic.
 At that time, the Majestic Million list of the world’s most frequently linked-to websites was analyzed for accessibility for people with disabilities.
 The findings showed that around 98% of the sites inspected had shortcomings.